jdefaver/tracker_dcs/Migrating tracker_dcs to podman.md

 We use `--userns=keep-id` and (`-u $(id -u)` for grafana because by default it runs with a different user) to be able to write to the bind volumes.

+CC7 note: it seems the containers should run as root with `-u 0:0` and no `--userns`; also `--init` is not supported there.

 We can then run the HV:
 ```
 podman run --pod tracker_dcs -d --init -e EPICS_CA_NAME_SERVERS=130.104.48.188 -e EPICS_CA_AUTO_ADDR_LIST=NO -v ./mqtt-epics/hv.py:/usr/src/app/hv.py localhost/pyepics python -u hv.py hv localhost
 ```

+When running in the UCL network EPICS can also work with `-e EPICS_CA_AUTO_ADDR_LIST=130.104.48.188` instead of the above.

+To connect from outside the UCL network (with the pod running on the DAQ PC), run in three separate terminals:
+- `sshuttle -r server02.fynu.ucl.ac.be 130.104.48.0/24`
+- `ssh -L 1880:localhost:1880 130.104.48.63`
+- `ssh -L 3000:localhost:3000 130.104.48.63`
+You can then point your browser to `localhost:1880` or `localhost:3000`.

 ## From Christophe